UppaJung/rest-contracts/README.md

 # REST-Contracts
 ## A Set of Simple TypeScript Libraries for Defining REST APIs

-REST Contracts were designed for web services that run TypeScript on both their back-end (API server/provider) and front-end (API client/consumer), and want a light-weigh way to:
+The REST-Contracts set of packages were designed for web services that run TypeScript on both their back-end (API server/provider) and front-end (API client/consumer), and want a light-weight way to:
  * specify the inputs and outputs of each API call
  * automatically generate typed API client functions
    - each function's parameters are typed so that TypeScript can enforce the contract